 Period of Residence

-In consideration of the payment of the appropriate residence fees and the covenants contained in this agreement on the part of the student, the University agrees to provide accommodation to the student in one of the residences, including but not limited to DeCew, Vallee, Earp, Lowenberger, Village and Quarry View (collectively referred to herein as "Residences") from September 1, 2013 to either at noon the day following the student's last examination, or at noon on December 18, 2013, whichever occurs first, and from noon on January 5, 2014 to conclude either at noon the day following the student's last examination, or at noon on April 24, 2014, whichever occurs first or as otherwise determined in accordance with this agreement.
+In consideration of the payment of the appropriate residence fees and the covenants contained in this agreement on the part of the student, the University agrees to provide accommodation to the student in one of the residences, including but not limited to DeCew, Vallee, Earp, Lowenberger, Village and Quarry View (collectively referred to herein as "Residences") from August 31, 2014 to either no later than noon on the day following the student's last examination, or no later than noon on December 17, 2014, whichever occurs first, and from noon on January 4, 2015 to conclude either no later than noon the day following the student's last examination, or no later than noon on April 23, 2015, whichever occurs first or as otherwise determined in accordance with this agreement.
 The University plans to close the Residences the day after the last December exam and will not provide accommodation, services, nor the associated support staff until reopening the Residences the day before the start of classes in January.
 The University may grant an extension of this agreement during Winter Break and/or beyond the expiry date for students whose circumstances, in the opinion of the University, require them to remain in residence.
 The University will collect a fee for each week (or part thereof) the student remains in residence during the Winter Break (or past end of term).

 The student agrees and understands that the acceptance of a place in one of the Residences constitutes a commitment financially and otherwise by the student for the full residency period provided for in the preceding paragraph.
-If this agreement is terminated by the student for extraordinary circumstances, the student shall be subject to a forfeiture of fees in accordance with the Early Withdrawal From Residence Policy.
-If this agreement is terminated by the University due to the breach of this agreement or any rule of the University by the student, the student shall be subject to a forfeiture of all residence and meal plan fees for the full 2013-14 academic year.
-Where a student submits documentary evidence with a written appeal following early termination of this agreement, which in the opinion of the University establishes fair and reasonable, compassionate or medical supporting reasons for termination, the University may in its discretion waive adherence to this policy in whole or in part.
-Waiver of this policy by the University in certain circumstances shall not be deemed to be a waiver of this policy generally.
+If this agreement is terminated by the student for extraordinary circumstances, the student shall be subject to a forfeiture of fees in accordance with the Early Withdrawal From Residence procedures.
+If this agreement is terminated by the University due to the breach of this agreement or any rule of the University by the student, the student shall be subject to a forfeiture of all residence and meal plan fees for the full 2014-15 academic year.
+Where a student submits documentary evidence with a written appeal following early termination of this agreement, which in the opinion of the University establishes fair and reasonable, compassionate or medical supporting reasons for termination, the University may in its discretion waive adherence to these procedures in whole or in part.
+Waiver of these procedures by the University in certain circumstances shall not be deemed to be a waiver of these procedures generally.

 The University shall not be liable for the failure to provide the residential accommodation which is contracted for herein when such failure is caused by fire, explosion, water, Acts of God, civil disobedience or disturbances, strikes or other labour interruptions, vandalism, war, riot, sabotage, failure of public utility services, governmental rules, or any other courses which are beyond the reasonable control of the University (collectively referred to herein as "Emergency" or "Emergencies").